 The Tenant shall pay the rent and supplement in advance on or before the Rent Payment Date

-The rent and supplement are subject to an annual review, and any changes will be made at the Landlord's Association General Meeting
+The rent and supplement are subject to an annual review, and any changes will be made at the Association Annual General Meeting held in November.
+The Tenant shall pay the rent by BACS. to the Landlords Bank Account under reference LHA [Plot No XX]

 Conditions of Use of the Property

-The Tenant shall use the Property according to the Rules and Regulations
+The Tenant shall use the Property according to the current Rules and Regulations of the Association which are posted on the Association WEB site and on the site notice board and of which the Tenant will be expected to be aware.

 Landlord's Covenants

-The Landlord shall provide the Tenant with means of access to and egress from the Property
+To secure the site and provide the Tenant with means of access to and egress from the Property

-The Landlord shall allow the Tenant quiet enjoyment of the Property without any interruption by the Landlord
+To allow the Tenant quiet enjoyment of the Property without any interruption by the Landlord

+To maintain property owner’s insurance.

+TENANTS COVENANTS

+5.1 To pay the rent.

+5.2 To comply with the Association’s rules.

+5.3 To keep the site gates closed on leaving.

+5.4 To provide photographic evidence of identity and postal address.

+5.5 To notify the Membership Secretary of any change of address.

+5.6 To obtain the written consent of the Association before acquiring and erecting any shed or

+greenhouse at the site.

+5..7 To be responsible for security of any shed or greenhouse and for the insurance of any

+belongings stored at the plot.

+5.8 Not to interfere with or alter the water supply at the site.

+5.9 Not to allow the use of the plot by others.

+5.10 Not to store combustible fuels or fertilisers at the plot including bottled gas, petrol, paraffin or diesel fuel except in the integral tanks of machinery.

+5.11 Not to introduce chemicals, contaminants or biological agents to the plot that could cause

+contamination of the ground or soil.

+5.12 To indemnify The Association from all claims arising resulting from the actions of any third party

+contractor engaged by the Tenant and to ensure that the contractor maintains

+adequate all risks insurance cover to meet this obligation whilst undertaking any works on

+behalf of the Tenant at the site.

 Default by the Tenant

 If the rent and supplement are unpaid 40 days after becoming payable whether formally demanded or not or if the tenant is in breach of any of the terms of this Agreement and has not remedied any breach within any written timescale set by the Landlord then this Agreement can be terminated by the Landlord on written notice of one month

+ALIENATION

+This Agreement is personal to the Licensee and may not be assigned or sublet in whole or in part.
+The Allotment is for the sole use of the Licensee and this Agreement does not create any form of tenancy that allows the tenant exclusive possession.
+In the event of the demise of the Tenant this agreement shall forthwith automatically terminate.
+The Association will allow the Legal Personal Representatives of the deceased 2 calendar months from the date of death to remove the deceased’s belongings from the plot.

 Governing Law

 This agreement and any dispute or claim arising out of it or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the law of England and Wales

-Membership
+Membership of The Association.